 Assess “big picture” funding needs, gaps and options.
 Early in the implementation phase, CTI-CFF will prepare general estimates for total funding (and funding gaps) covering the entire RPOA 2.0, followed by more in-depth refinement of estimates over time.
 This will be combined with feasibility assessments of various funding options.

 Assess finer-scale funding needs, gaps and options.
 CTI-CFF would conduct finer-scale financial assessments of needs and gaps -- along with feasibility assessments of various funding options.
-These finer-scale assessments will be performed (i) at scales that are relevant to specific commitments in the Plan of Action (e.g., site, seascape, national); and (ii) on specific themes emphasized in the Plan of Action (e.g. marine protected area networks, ecosystem approach to coastal fisheries).
+These finer-scale assessments will be performed (i) at scales that are relevant to specific commitments in the Plan of Action (e.g., site, seascape, national); and (ii) on specific themes emphasized in the Plan of Action (e.g. marine protected area networks, ecosystem approach to fisheries [PH, TL, ID,MY] management).
 Such finer-scale assessments may require development of detailed “business plans”.

 Assess and manage information on funding.
 CTI-CFF would strengthen its information management systems that will help to manage and track information on funding programs and funding flows for transparency and accountability.

-Element 3: Mobilization of funding
+Element 3: Mobilization of funding [ID, MY, PH TL: agree with the revisions]

-Link funding directly to CTI Plan of Action.
-CTI-CFF’s collaborative efforts to mobilize funding will be organized around and linked directly to the Plan of Action, with specific funding programs created to achieve its goals and objectives.
+Link funding directly to CTI [PH: Regional Plan of Action (RPOA) 2.0].
+CTI-CFF’s collaborative efforts to mobilize funding will be organized around and linked directly to RPOA 2.0, with specific funding programs created to achieve its goals and objectives.

 Mobilize total funding needed.
-CTI-CFF shall take the necessary steps to mobilize the level of funding needed to achieve the goals and objectives in the CTI Plan of Action.
+CTI-CFF shall take the necessary steps to mobilize the level of funding needed to achieve the goals and objectives in the CTI RPOA 2.0.

-CTI-CFF has set in place a mechanism to ensure transparent, smooth and timely coordination for donor/partner support as shows in Project Preparation Flowchart Figure 1.
+CTI-CFF has set in place a mechanism to ensure transparent, smooth, and timely coordination for donor/partner support as shows in Project Preparation Flowchart Figure 1.

-Emphasize contributions and alignment with agreed global, CTI-CFF regional goals, objectives and Regional activities.
+Emphasize contributions and alignment with agreed global, CTI-CFF regional goals, objectives and regional activities.
 CTI-CFF assesses and communicates the contributions of marine and coastal resources to contribute to the achievement of global and regional goals and objectives, and to be discussed with external funders.

 Mobilize domestic and international funding.
 CTI-CFF in coordination with its NCCs shall mobilize large-scale domestic and international funding.

 Achieve a solid diversification of funding sources.
-CTI-CFF shall actively mobilize funding through a diverse array of sources, including: national budget allocations, trust funds, tourism based fees, blue bonds, grants and loans by international funding institutions, and private sector sources.
+CTI-CFF shall actively mobilize funding through a diverse array of sources, including national budget allocations, trust funds, tourism based fees, blue bonds, grants and loans by international funding institutions, and private sector sources.

 Promote sustainable funding.
-CTI-CFF shall put in place sustainable finance mechanisms designed to provide a significant portion of the reliable, long-term funding needed (e.g. trust funds, tourism fees, fishery license fees).
+CTI-CFF [ID: may want to] shall put in place sustainable finance mechanisms designed to provide a significant portion of the reliable, long-term funding needed (e.g. trust funds, tourism fees, fishery license fees).

 Joint efforts to mobilize external funding.
-CTI-CFF shall undertake joint efforts to mobilize support by external funding institutions for those targets in the Plan of Action where such joint efforts are needed.
+CTI-CFF shall undertake joint efforts to mobilize support by external funding institutions for those targets in the RPOA 2.0 where such joint efforts are needed.

 Element 4: Financial Ecosystem - financial mechanisms and fund distribution